gitlabhq/gitlabhq/doc/ci/docker/using_docker_build.md

       - docker run my-docker-image /script/to/run/tests
     ```

-1. However, by sharing the docker daemon, you are effectively disabling all
+However, by sharing the docker daemon, you are effectively disabling all
 the security mechanisms of containers and exposing your host to privilege
 escalation which can lead to container breakout.
+For example, if a project
+ran `docker rm -f $(docker ps -a -q)` it would remove the GitLab Runner
+containers.

+Also, concurrent builds may not work; if your tests
+create containers with specific names, they may conflict with each other.

 ## Using the GitLab Container Registry